tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 ## Adding the Op to burn-tensor

 burn-tensor is the crate that defines all tensor operations that need to be implemented by the various backends.
 The core of this lies in  `burn-tensor/src/tensor/api/numeric.rs`, which is home to the numeric trait and it's implementation for the different ensor types.
-The implementations for the `Foo` kind call the op defined under `tensor/src/tensor/op/foo_tensor.rs`Which defines ops specific to that type for the backend.
+The numeric trait is the home of all tensor operations that are numeric in nature that are shared by `Int` and `Float` Tensor types.
+More information on the relationship between Tensor modules can be found under the section for [Tensor Architecture](../project-architecture/Tensor.md#tensorops).

-here is where pow was added to [burn-tensor/src/tensor/api/numeric.rs](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/api/numeric.rs#L1618)
+here is where pow was added to `burn-tensor/src/tensor/api/numeric.rs`:

 1. for the [`Tensor<Backend,Dimension,Kind>` struct](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/api/numeric.rs#L553)
 2. for the [numeric trait](https://github.com/tracel-ai/burn/blob/3b7d9feede702cd616c273fa9eba9fbf14f66964/burn-tensor/src/tensor/api/numeric.rs#L1618)